nettybun/styletakeout/readme.md

 ### Macro export references

-As a macro, I'm literally given a list of AST references to my exports.
+The macro is given a list of AST references to its exports.
 These are processed and understood in isolation.

-Any kind of renaming or modification won't work:
+Any kind of renaming or modification won't work.
+The below doesn't work since the macro only sees the line about `... = css` and then throws an error because it's not in the form `` css`...` ``:

 ```ts
 import { css } from 'styletakeout.macro';